cswpy/Parallel-Sorting/README.md

 ### record
 Record is a helper class to store the information of each sorter and has a method to compare two records based on the field to sort on and asc|desc.

+## P.S.
+The number of signal the root node(myhie) receives is often less than the number of sorters.
+This is because it is not reliable and it is not portable across platforms.